-These conditions are maintained until the power supplies stabilize and a valid word is written to the DAC register.
+These conditions are maintained until the power supplies stabilize and a valid word is written to the data register.
 G2 then opens, and G1 closes.
-Both transmission gates are also externally controllable via the reset in (\overline{RSTIN}) control input.
+Both transmission gates are also externally controllable by using the reset in $\overline{(RSTIN)}$ control input.
 For example, if \overline{RSTIN} is driven from a battery supervisor chip, the \overline{RSTIN} input is driven low to open G1 and close G2 on power-off or during a brownout.
-Conversely, the on-chip voltage detector output (\overline{RSTOUT}) is also available to the user to control other parts of the system.
+Conversely, the on-chip voltage detector output $\overline{(RSTOUT)}$ is also available to the user to control other parts of the system.
 The basic transmission gate functionality is shown in Figure 42.